-A diagnosis of Parkinson’s can bring about a range of emotions and the condition itself comes with its own mental health challenges.
-It’s not uncommon for you to experience grief, depression, anxiety, and other mental health issues as you come to terms with your diagnosis.
+A diagnosis of Parkinson’s can bring about a range of emotions for both you and your care partner, family and friends.
+The condition itself comes with its own mental health challenges of unexplained apathy, depression and anxiety due to changes in brain chemistry.
+It’s not uncommon for you to also experience grief and denial as you come to terms with your diagnosis.
 Fortunately, various resources and tools can help manage these challenges and improve overall wellbeing.

 Free Mental Health Workbooks